Fanz0614/React-practice-mid-senior/README.md

 2. refactory using type script
 3. finish sorting feature
 4. optimize performance
-5. any new interesting ideas
+5. any other interesting ideas